bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ### Client ID

 Another **stable token**-based scheme involves mutual authentication.
 The requesting app identifies itself by sending an API account's client ID as a query parameter, and our servers return a BigCommerce-generated JSON web token, or _JWT_, which securely encrypts merchant data.
 The app can decode the JWT to view the response.
-For example, the Current Customer API's JWT payload identifies currently signed in customer.
+For example, the Current Customer API's JWT payload identifies the currently signed-in customer.

 The following table lists the APIs that authenticate with a client ID.
 For OAuth scopes, consult the **Endpoint Reference** column.